alvinng222/cs50m/README.md

 that says, hey, if we get a new token, then maybe we **should navigate to our main screen.**

-.23 loginScreen.js > Failed to fetch
+.23 loginScreen.js, able to login :+1:
 ``` jsx
   componentWillReceiveProps(nextProps) {
     if (nextProps.token) {